euanmac/PDDemo/README.md

 The content model is meant to be generic enough that it can be reused across different subject domains.
 The structure is relatively simple:

 **Header** is the top level object which has one or more **articles**.
 An **article** can be a single piece of content (specifically MarkDown) or instead a list of articles.
 This allows for a flexible, recursive structure.
-Each article in an article list can be grouped under a section for improved readibility.
+Each article in an article list can be grouped under a section for improved readibility or display in a tableview.
 The application uses this structure to render the content.
 Headers will populate the "home" tab.
 They can also be flagged to show as tabs in their own right.

 Header